Contrast-Security-OSS/docs/content/installation/java/package/scheduled-updates-curl.md

 ## Step 4: Verify the installation

-* Run a diagnostic test to verify that Contrast is installed and properly configured.
+* Verify that Contrast is installed and properly configured by running a diagnostic test.
 The host must have Java installed to execute the diagnostic test:

 ```console
 sudo apt install --yes openjdk-11-jre-headless